openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 ## Linux

 If you have installed OpenVINO Runtime via the installer, APT, or YUM, follow these steps to work with GPU.
+If you installed OpenVINO™ Runtime using PyPI or Anaconda Cloud, scripts are not installed locally and must be accessed through GitHub.

-Source code for the instalation scripts is also available in the OpenVINO™ scripts repository on GitHub.
-If you installed OpenVINO™ Runtime using PyPI or Anaconda, scripts are not installed locally and must be accessed through GitHub.
+Source code for the instalation scripts is also available in the [OpenVINO™ scripts repository on GitHub](https://github.com/openvinotoolkit/openvino/tree/master/scripts).

 1. Go to the install_dependencies directory:
    ```sh